xnhil/em-dosbox/README.md

 Status
 ------

-Currently, DOSBox compiles and runs various real-mode games successfully.
+Em-DOSBox runs many games successfully in web browsers.
 DOSBox has not been fully re-structured for running in a web browser via the Emscripten main loop.
-Some programs can cause DOSBox to run a loop without returning control to the browser, causing DOSBox to appear to hang.
+Some programs can cause DOSBox to run in a loop without returning control to the browser.
+This would cause DOSBox and the browser to appear to hang.
-The interactive DOS prompt cannot be used and leads to a hang.
-DOSBox can only run programs via command line arguments.
+Such situations should be detected now, and emulation should abort instead.

+DOSBox can now take advantage of emterpreter sync support in Emscripten to greatly reduce the number of situations which cause this problem.
+To enable it, Use an Emscripten version after 1.29.4 and give the `--enable-sync` argument to `./configure`.
+This will slow down DOSBox, but the impact should be minimal because emterpreter is only used for a few functions.
+With it, interactive shell, batch files, running programs from other programs and console input should all work.

 Other issues
 ------------